China Tariffs Guide // How to Find Tariffs and Calculate Customs Fees

 START WITH THE HTS CODE

 One of the big things you need to know about your product is the HTS Code.
-HTS stands for Harmonized Tariff Schedule, and the US’s system determines what tariffs are placed on a product.
-Therefore, any product imported into the US must be accurately classified by its HTS code, and USCBP will apply the tariffs accordingly.
+HTS stands for Harmonized Tariff Schedule, and the US system determines what tariffs are placed on a product.
+Therefore, any product imported into the US must be accurately classified by its HTS code, and the USCBP will apply the tariffs accordingly.
 The HTS code is based on the International Harmonized System, a globally recognized trade classification system.

 You can freely search the US’s database here: https://hts.usitc.gov/

-In the end, you should have a ten-digit HTS number (####.##.####) that corresponds to your product.
+Ultimately, you should have a ten-digit HTS number (####.##.####) that corresponds to your product.
 Now that you have that figured out, you can look up the tariffs.

 FINDING THE TARIFFS ON YOUR PRODUCT